-Olivia Davis grew up in Eugene, OR where she began her studies in violin performance at the age of nine years old.
-She attended the University of Oregon where she received her B.M. in Violin Performance and Music Composition in 2013.
-Olivia studied violin performance under Kathryn Lucktenberg, and composition with David Crumb, and Robert Kyr.
+Olivia attended the University of Oregon, receiving her B.M. in Violin Performance and Composition in 2013.
+Olivia studied violin performance with Kathryn Lucktenberg, and composition with David Crumb, and Robert Kyr.
 In her last year of studies at the University of Oregon, Olivia began playing viola, studying with Leslie Straka.
-As a a very versatile performer, she occupied multiple positions both as violinist and violist during her time in Eugene: associate and assistant concertmaster, principal second violinist, and principal violist of the University of Oregon Symphony Orchestra, principal second violinist of the Eugene Contemporary Chamber Ensemble (ECCE), concertmaster and principal second violinist of the Collegium Musicum, and principal violist for the Oregon Bach Collegium.
-In the third year of her undergrad, she co-founded the Ova Novi Ensemble (ONE) whose mission it is to perform works by women and those identifying as women composers.
+As a a very versatile performer, she occupied multiple positions both as violinist and violist during her time in Eugene: associate and assistant concertmaster, principal second violinist and principal violist of the University of Oregon Symphony Orchestra, principal second violinist of the Eugene Contemporary Chamber Ensemble (ECCE), concertmaster and principal second violinist of the Collegium Musicum, and principal violist for the Oregon Bach Collegium.
+In the third year of her undergrad, she co-founded the Ova Novi Ensemble (ONE) whose mission is to perform works by women and women-identifying composers.
 Membership for Ova Novi consisted of, and welcomed all genders.

-where she is pursuing her D.M.A. in Composition.
-She is an accomplished visual artist, and continues to be an active performer, performing and premiering colleagues’ works as well as her own.
-Olivia will be the featured artist in an upcoming concert of women composer’s works in Austin, TX late winter.
+Olivia is an accomplished visual artist, and continues to be an active performer, performing and premiering colleagues’ works as well as her own.

 Check out upcoming events, along with notable recent and past events, collaborations, and more in which Davis has been part or featured by visiting the Events page above.